cudi-org/TheLoom/Readme.md

 #  The Loom

-**The Loom** is a production-grade, secure, and highly resilient in-browser file fragmentation and reconstruction system.
-It allows you to scatter large files into obfuscated, encrypted fragments (noise) and later "weave" them back into the original file seamlessly using a `.loom` map.
+**The Loom** is a high-performance, secure, and highly resilient in-browser file fragmentation system.
+It allows you to scatter large files into encrypted, obfuscated fragments (noise) and later "weave" them back into the original file seamlessly.
+This reconstruction is performed using a .loom metadata map or, in its absence, a deterministic recovery flow that identifies and reassembles the required fragments using only the original filename and the cryptographic seed.

+**Note:** Regardless of the method used (Map or Deterministic), the encrypted fragments (.cudi / disguised files) must be provided to the Weaver for reconstruction to occur.

 Built with performance, stealth, and fault-tolerance in mind, The Loom operates entirely on the client-side within the browser, leveraging **Web Workers** for multi-threading and the **Origin Private File System (OPFS)** for memory-efficient streaming of extremely large files (e.g., `.ova` or `.iso` images).

+**Link to the web** https://www.cudi-org.com/TheLoom/

 ---